-developed for Windows will work in Ubuntu with a program called Wine.
-For more information on Wine, see Chapter 6: Advanced Topics.
-Many commercial games will not run on Ubuntu.
-If you are a heavy gamer, then Ubuntu may not be for you.
-Game developers usually design games for the largest market.
-Since Ubuntu's market share is not as substantial as Microsoft's Windows or Apple's Mac os x, fewer game developers allocate resources towards making their games compatible with Linux.
+for the largest market.
+Since Ubuntu's market share is not as substantial as Microsoft's Windows or Apple's os x, fewer game developers allocate resources towards making their games compatible with Linux.
 If you just enjoy a game every now and then, there are many high quality games that can be easily installed through the Ubuntu Software Center.
 There are also a lot of games available at http://store.steampowered.com/browse/linux/.